techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-video-files-on-honor-v-purse-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring video loss to users if no updated backup available.
 In such circumstance, you are required to opt for video recovery solutions to recover deleted video from Honor V Purse.
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
   </p>
 </div>
 </div>
 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is just a tool that you need here.
+        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is just a tool that you need here.
 It empowers you to scan all lost files on the phone's internal and external memory, and then recover your needed files on Honor V Purse selectively or in a batch.
 You can use it to deal with all kinds of data losing problem on your Honor V Purse, including video, contacts, messages, photos, documents, music, etc. What's more, the program have a wide supported arrange, that means devices from Samsung, HTC, Motorola, Sony, LG, etc. can all be restored completely.
     </p>
 </div>
 </div>